-stream before reaching the first secondary collimator.
-Figure 3.20 shows an example of the RMS scattering angle and energy loss for a 2.5 GeV proton beam interacting with tantalum collimators of different thicknesses.
-With a desired RMS scattering angle larger than e.g. 4 mrad and energy loss less than roughly 1%, a thickness of 6-20 g/cm2 is expected to be suitable.
+The thickness for the primary collimator is also a balance between scattering angle and energy loss in the proton beam.
+A thick scraper also increases the probability of large-angle scattering, which may cause particle loss downstream before reaching the first secondary collimator.
+Figure 4.19 shows an example of the RMS scattering angle and energy loss for a 2.5 GeV proton beam interacting with tantalum collimators of different thicknesses.
+With a desired RMS scattering angle larger than e.g. 4 mrad and energy loss less than roughly 1%, a thickness of $6-20 \text{ g/cm}^2$ is expected to be suitable.

-3.4.3.
+4.4.3.
 Numerical Simulations

-Multi-particle simulations have been performed with the PyORBIT code [145] to evaluate the performance of the collimation system.
+Multi-particle simulations have been performed with the PyORBIT code [141] to evaluate the performance of the collimation system.

 This system only affects the beam halo particles; thus, to simplify the simulation process, initial particles are give a larger amplitude than the primary collimator aperture, starting at the front of the primary collimator.
 This means that all simulated particles hit the primary collimator first.
-The initial particle distribution is an "L" type in real space, with a typical width of $10\,\mu m$ and a uniform distribution, which matches the shape of the primary collimator.
+The initial particle distribution is an "L" type in real space, with a typical width of $10 \,\mu$ m and a uniform distribution, which matches the shape of the primary collimator.
 Space charge effects are not included in the simulation.

 Tantalum with 10 g/cm^2 thickness is chosen for the primary collimator and tungsten with 1.5 m length for the secondary collimators.
-Locations of the secondary collimators are shown in Table 3.3.
 In order to compare the particle loss rate for different collimator types, three configurations have been studied: